UCLA-Plasma-Simulation-Group/PIC-skeleton-codes/pic2/README.md

 |DSORTP2YL|cdsortp2yl|sort particles by cell|

 #Input Paramters
 There is no input file.
 For simplicity, input parameters are set at within the source code near at the start of the _main_ sections of each programs (i.e at the top of the the file `pic2.c` for the C version and `pic2.f90` for the Fortran version ).
+Repository versions come with resonable defaults and do not require editing if you wish to jsut run a simulation out-of-the-box.

 The inputs to the code are the grid parameters ( _indx_, _indy_) the particle number parameters (_npx_, _npy_), the time parameters (_tend_, _dt_), the velocity parameters (_vtx_, _vty_, _vx0_, _vy0_), and the sorting parameter _sortime_.